Mirodil2022/rsschool-cv/cv.md

 ### About myself ###

 I'm 19 years old student studying in Turin Polytechnic University in Tashkent.
-Highly motivated to programming in frontend development.
+Highly motivated to programming in Frontend Development.
 My goal is get an experience from RS School and become Junior Frontend Developer.

 ### SKILLS ###